-You can configure Site Recovery Manager to use with a shared recovery site.
-The vCenter Server administrator on the shared recovery site must manage permissions so that each customer has sufficient privileges to configure and use Site Recovery Manager, but no customer has access to resources that belong to another customer.
+You can configure permissions on Site Recovery Manager to use a shared recovery site.
+The vCenter Server administrator on the shared recovery site must manage permissions so that each user has sufficient privileges to configure and use Site Recovery Manager, but no user has access to resources that belong to another user.

-In the context of a shared recovery site, a customer is the owner of a pair of Site Recovery Manager Server instances.
-Customers with adequate permissions must be able to access the shared recovery site to create, test, and run the recovery plans for their own protected site.
-The vCenter Server administrator at the shared recovery site must create a separate user group for each customer.
-No customer's user accounts can be a member of the vCenter Server Administrators group.
+In the context of a shared recovery site, a user is the owner of a pair of Site Recovery Manager Server instances.
+Users with adequate permissions must be able to access the shared recovery site to create, test, and run the recovery plans for their own protected site.
+The vCenter Server administrator at the shared recovery site must create a separate user group for each user.
+No user's user accounts can be a member of the vCenter Server Administrators group.
 The only supported configuration for a shared recovery site is for one organization to manage all of the protected sites and the recovery site.

 Certain Site Recovery Manager roles allow users to run commands on Site Recovery Manager Server, so you should assign these roles to trusted administrator-level users only.
 See Site Recovery Manager Roles Reference for the list of Site Recovery Manager roles that run commands on Site Recovery Manager Server.